 Future Agents in Training (FAIT) is a program hosted by the FBI’s Washington Field Office that invites high school students to receive hands-on training.
 This program works to educate and inform students about the mission of the FBI’s divisions: criminal, counterterrorism, intelligence, counterintelligence, and administrative.
 Students learn from special agents, intelligence analysts, language specialists, and professional staff about investigative tactics that include gathering evidence, interviewing witnesses, capturing criminals, and solving cases.
-The next FAIT program will be held in Summer 2017.

 Eligibility Requirements for the WFO Future Agent in Training Program:

 A: The 2017 FAIT program was held from July 31 – August 4, 2017.
 The 2018 FAIT program will be announced.